As the medical profession’s understanding of post-traumatic stress disorder

 During my trauma surgical residency at Cook County Hospital in 1985 I worked first-hand with trauma victims and first responders.
 Not only are these individuals dealing with everyday disasters, such as fires, medical emergencies and routine police response, but are increasingly encountering the effects of mass shootings in their line of work.

 The Washington Post reported last month on the experience of Ken Dillon, a Connecticut state trooper.
 Dillon was one of the police officers that responded to the Sandy Hook Elementary School shooting.
-He says the smell of pizza now reminds him of the tragic event because pizza was left out in the cafeteria.
+He says pizza smell now reminds him of the tragic event because pizza was left out in the cafeteria.
 After Sandy Hook, Dillon developed PTSD, which can bring on many disruptive symptoms, including anxiety, avoidance, agitation, difficulty sleeping, flashbacks, nightmares and problems with concentration.

 Dillon is not alone.
 An estimated 80% of firefighters report exposure to traumatic events.
 For police and EMTs that figure jumps to 90%.